Finite element approximation for the fractional eigenvalue problem: Preliminaries and Definitions

-Existence and uniqueness of a weak solution $u \in \widetilde{H}^s(\W)$ of the above equation is an immediate consequence of the Lax-Milgram lemma.
-Following Grubb \cite{Grubb}, it is possible to obtain Sobolev regularity results for the solution.
+Following Grubb \cite{Grubb}, it is also possible to obtain Sobolev regularity results for the solution to \eqref{eq:fuente} in terms of Sobolev regularity of the right hand side.
 In that paper, the author deals with H\"ormander $\mu-$spaces $H^{\mu(s)}_p$; see that work for a definition and further details.
-The following result is a particular case of Theorem 7.1 therein:
+The following result is a particular case of Theorem 7.1 therein: \begin{theorem} Let $\W$ be a smooth domain, $\ell>s-\nicefrac12$ and assume $u \in \widetilde{H}^{\sigma}(\W)$ for some $\sigma>s-\nicefrac12$ and consider a right hand side function $f\in H^{\ell-2s} (\W)$.
+Then, it holds that $u \in H^{s(\ell)}(\W)$. \end{theorem}